- Transportation Development Association of Wisconsin

 - Wisconsin has 29 commercial ports.

-- Wisconsin's commercial ports each year handle more than 40 million tons of cargo valued at over $8 billion.
+- Wisconsin's commercial ports each year handle more than 30 million tons of cargo.

 - Commodities passing through Wisconsin ports include: farm products, coal, cement, limestone, asphalt, stone, salt, wood products, scrap materials and much more.